 We recommend entering recurring expenses as a single Expense Item.
 You can detail what specific expenses are represented by clicking on the make Group button.

 Expenses with specific Start/End Ages should be entered individually in order to more accurately calculate their financial impact — examples of both types of Expenses are shown below — the Item "Basic Expenses" consists of a Group of different monthly expenses:

 Again, there's much more to know about Expenses, so do read the Modeling Expenses Guide.

-Like Expenses, we model a default Savings/Investment Account for you with two Age Ranges.
-The first has a % Growth rate of 5%, the second a rate of 3%.
-This reflects the common practice of investing more conservatively after Retirement (as illustrated below).Your default Account also contains your Effective Tax Rate, shown in the % Tax field, and which is also reduced in Retirement since most people have a lower Tax Rate during that time.
+Like Expenses, we model a Default Investment Account for you with two Age Ranges.
+The first range has a slightly higher % Growth rate than the second range.
+This reflects the common practice of investing more conservatively after Retirement (as illustrated below).Your Default Account also contains your Effective Tax Rate, shown in the % Tax field, and which is also reduced in Retirement since most people have a lower Tax Rate during that time.

 Again, why use Ranges rather than creating separate Items?
 Because Ranges prevent you from accidentally overlapping Ages and it makes "what-if" analysis far easier when your Trajectory becomes more complex.

 Now, in reality, you probably have funds in both low-interest accounts (like checking/savings accounts) and higher- yielding accounts — both taxable and tax-deferred (such as an IRA or 401k).
 As elsewhere, you should model your accounts to reflect your unique financial situation.

 Since OnTrajectory automatically calculates how much you save (based on your Income and Expenses), you need not designate any contributions to the default account that's created.
 You will see "automatic" in the Contributions/year field for that account.
 For all other accounts you create, you can designate contributions to be made.